 Do Any Cards Cover the Cost of NEXUS?

 NEXUS is another Trusted Traveler program, operated jointly by the Canada Border Services Agency and U.S. Customs and Border Protection.
 Think of it as a slightly Canadian version of Global Entry.

 Members of the program can avoid long waits at border entry points by using reserved lanes at land crossings into Canada and the United States (including from Mexico), by using self-serve kiosks at airports in Canada, the US, and some international locations.
 The application process is quite similar to Global Entry: you must apply through a government portal, wait for acceptance, and then also be interviewed to complete the process.

 While Global Entry costs $100, the application fee for NEXUS is currently only $50 per adult – and children are free until they turn 18, making it a good option for families who travel internationally.

-Getting Global Entry or TSA PreCheck is a slam dunk, as more and more credit cards are providing a credit to reimburse your application fee.
+Getting Global Entry or TSA PreCheck is a slam dunk, as more and more credit cards offer these credit to reimburse your application fee.
 While these aren’t the only credit cards offering Global Entry or TSA PreCheck, they are the cards that will give you the most bang for your buck.

 And remember: Global Entry includes a TSA PreCheck membership.
 So if you plan on doing any international travel in the next five years, Global Entry may be the better option.